 Usage

 ConfigurationGlobal settings can be configured in your Visual Studio Code extension settings, under "Commander V".
-A local override of your global settings can be configured on a per-project basis via a The following settings are configurable:
+A local override of your global settings can be configured on a per-project basis via a Configurable settings:

 A sample